75 Fun Halloween Activities for Kids: Halloween Crafts and Treats for Spooky Fun

 Whether you go all out with packs of skeletons artfully placed on your lawn or keep things simple with some cobwebs on the bushes, spend some time with the family decorating your home for the spooky season.

 No time?
 No problem!
 With a glue gun and some solid colored t-shirts, make one of these last-minute costumes.

 With a little research, find the most over-the-top houses in your neighborhood!
 The Nextdoor app has a handy treat map that will guide you along the way.

-28. Set-up an Outdoor Movie
+28. Set up an Outdoor Movie

-What is spookier than watching a spooky movie outside, in the dark!
+Nothing is spookier than watching a spooky movie outside, in the dark!
 Don't forget blankets and flashlights.